A-Mozeak/daily-raise/READMEAlt.md

 ```

 ### Local Participant State
 Let's take the opportunity to make a variable that will keep track of the local user's session_id and handState.
-This will be useful when we want to update other participants about our hand-raised state.
+This will come in handy (no pun intended) when we want to update other participants about our hand-raised state.
 ```javascript
 let local_data = {
     session_id: "",